djhmateer/djhmateer.github.io/_posts/2024-07-30-wikipedia.md

 ## What is Wikipedia

-[source](https://en.wikipedia.org/wiki/Help:Introduction_to_Wikipedia )Wikipedia is a free encyclopedia, written collaboratively by the people who use it.
+[Wikipedia](https://en.wikipedia.org/wiki/Help:Introduction_to_Wikipedia ) is a free encyclopedia, written collaboratively by the people who use it.
 Since 2001, it has grown rapidly to become the world's largest reference website, with 6.9 million articles in English attracting billions of views every month.
 For a more detailed account of the project, see About Wikipedia.

 Founded on 5 principles